Dove Cameron discography

-American singer and actress Dove Cameron has released one EP, four soundtrack albums, twenty singles (including two as a featured artist), twenty-seven promotional singles and twenty-four music videos.
+American singer and actress Dove Cameron has released one EP, four soundtrack albums, twenty-one singles (including two as a featured artist), twenty-eight promotional singles and twenty-five music videos.

 From 2015 to 2019, Cameron lent her vocals to the soundtrack albums for Liv and Maddie and the Descendants franchise.
 The latter's soundtrack for the first film reached number one on the US Billboard 200.
 She gained the promotional singles "Better in Stereo" and "If Only" which were both certified gold by the Recording Industry Association of America (RIAA).
 She was also a part of the musical duo The Girl and the Dreamcatcher with her partner Liv and Maddie co-star Ryan McCartan from 2015 to 2016, before the relationship ended.

 In 2018, Cameron signed to Disruptor Records, a label under Columbia Records, and released her debut single "Bloodshot" in 2019.
 After a string of singles, her debut EP Alchemical: Volume 1 was released on December 1, 2023.
 It was preceded by its lead single "Boyfriend" in 2022, which peaked at number 16 on the US Billboard Hot 100 and was certified double platinum by the RIAA.
-She is set to release her debut studio album in 2025.
+She is set to release her debut studio album in 2026.